1. Home

 2.1.
 Add data to your chart

-Now let’s set up the first element settings.
-We picked the column chart element that we will start editing, look at the picture below to track the editing.
+Now, let’s set up the first element settings.
+We picked the column chart element that we will start editing.
+Look at the picture below to track the editing step by step.

 Ajelix BI element editing – add data to your element screenshot

-4. Measures are metrics that you created in the data preparation step.
-For more on creating KPIs and data models visit the data modeling guide.
+4. Metrics are KPIs and calculations you can create to track ROI or other vital metrics.
+You can do that in the data preparation step or by clicking on the “Add metric” button.
+To learn more about creating KPIs and data models visit the data modeling guide.

-5. Once you have clicked the columns you want to visualize, click the “Save & Recalculate” button to see updates in your charts.
+5. Once you have made changes to the chart, click the “Update” button to see the changes in your charts.

 6. In this field, you can see data that is visualized on the chart.
-You can change calculations or rearrange by drag and drop functionality.
-You can also rename the column titles.
+You can change calculations or rearrange them by using the drag-and-drop functionality.
+You can also rename the column titles or change calculations SUM, AVERAGE, etc.

-10. Data Filters will filter any column from your data source.
-For example, if you have visualized a “Campaign name” column but want to filter based on a specific “Location” that is not visualized.
+9. Data Filters will filter any column from your data source.
+For example, if you have visualized a “Month” column but want to filter based on a specific “Project” that is not visualized.

-11. Visualization Filters will filter the result that is visualized on the chart.
-For example, if you have added a “Capmaigin name” column, you can enter a specific campaign you don’t want to see in the chart and the filter will remove it.
+10. Visualization Filters will filter the result that is visualized on the chart.
+For example, if you have added a “Month” column, you can enter a specific month name you don’t want to see in the chart, for example, March, and the filter will remove it.

 2.2.
 Customize elements

-Once you have added dat to your chart, it’s time to customize charts to meet your needs.
-Follow the numbering in the picture to better understand the guides.
+Once you have added data to your chart, it’s time to customize charts to meet your needs.
+Follow the numbering in the picture to understand the guides better.

 Chart customization settings with steps from portal